weimarnetz/firmware/README.md

 i.e. `echo "CONFIG_PACKAGE_tmux=m" >> configs/common.config`

-You can now use the package name in the package
+You can now use the package name in the package list file.

+## Adding a model

+Everything that is in the [ToH](https://lede-project.org/toh/start) should work at least in theory.
+Wifi should be ath9k / ath10k.
+Mediatek Wifi is untested.
+You can use the Imagebuilder to get a list of all supported models for a platform.
+You can also look in the [source](https://git.lede-project.org/?p=source.git;a=tree;f=target/linux/ar71xx/image) for model names.

+Just put the name in the `/profiles/<target>.profiles` and it should work.

+...